 Rehabilitation involves ongoing exercise training, education, and counselling.
 Enhanced external counterpulsation (EECP) therapy is another possible treatment option.

 It depends on the type of angina and what is causing it.
 It also depends on the patient’s particular risk factors and whether or not he or she is undergoing treatment for the problem.

-Patients with variant angina and syndrome X generally have a good prognosis with little risk of long-term heart damage, but people with angina should take steps to treat the condition (its underlying cause) and prevent its progression.
+People with variant and syndrome X angina generally have a good prognosis with little risk of long-term heart damage, but angina patients should take steps to treat the condition (its underlying cause) and prevent progression.
 Not doing so can result in a heart attack, poor life quality, and death.